-Writing for INCITE
+Writing for INCITE - 2024

-INCITE is a magazine - and writing for magazines can be a little bit different from what you may be used to doing for other audiences and purposes.
-Our house style is 'light' - we aim to both inform and entertain so our language style is conversational rather than formal.
-We have a wide range of readers at all levels of the profession and our objective is to report on all sectors and regions and to include content relevant to all career points in the profession.
+INCITE is the premier magazine for the library and industry sector magazine - and writing for magazines can be a little bit different from what you may be used to doing for other audiences and purposes.
+The tone is 'light' - we aim to both inform and entertain by keeping the things conversational rather than formal whilst adhering to the INCITE style (see below) We have a wide range of readers at all levels of the profession as well as outside of the sector and our objective is to include content relevant to all readers of the magazine.